rhino-project/rhino-project/gems/rhino/guides/overrides.md

 Rhino itself overrides some classes of dependent gems.

+### DeviseTokenAuth::ConfirmationsController

+> Overrides `show` in order to redirect to the front end if an error is thrown

 ### DeviseTokenAuth::PasswordsController

 > Overrides `render_edit_error` in order to redirect to the front end if password reset token has expired